AlexTISYoung/snipar/docs/index.rst

-.. sibreg documentation master file, created by sphinx-quickstart on Thu Mar 26 12:51:04 2020.
+.. snipar documentation master file, created by sphinx-quickstart on Thu Mar 26 12:51:04 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.